wiicode/cybersecurity-framework/silver-training/platform-specific-macOS.md

     -   Turn off initial iCloud login prompt for first user login.
 This will stop the user being prompted to use iCloud.
     -   To help prevent DMA and cold-boot attacks, set a Firmware Password

-3. The device should now be enrolled with the MDM server and the configuration profiles applied, including those to enforce FileVault and key escrow if not set locally
+3. The device should now be enrollled with the MDM server and the configuration profiles applied, including those to enforce FileVault and key escrow if not set locally
 4. At this stage, any additional third-party applications can be installed (e.g. productivity apps)
 5. Distribute the device, disk encryption password and user password separately to the user
 6. The user should then change their password and skip the Apple ID registration step at the next time they log on